Texas A&M University School of Veterinary Medicine & Biomedical Sciences: Large Animal Clinical Sciences

 Focused mainly on research into care of larger animals such as horses and cattle.

 Small Animal Clinical Sciences

 Focused mainly on research and care of "companion animals" (e.g. cats and dogs primarily, but also birds and smaller animals).

 Biomedical Sciences

-The Texas A&M Health Science Center Graduate School of Biomedical Sciences was established in 1999 and is headed by David S. Carlson.
-The graduate school offers master's and doctoral programs in biomedical and public health sciences.
+The Biomedical Sciences (BIMS) Graduate Program was established in 1999 as the Texas A&M Health Science Center Graduate School of Biomedical Sciences.
+It offers master's and doctoral programs in biomedical and public health sciences.

 Veterinary Medical Teaching Hospital

 The Veterinary Medical Teaching Hospital was established in 1915 when the Texas Legislature approved the creation of a public school of veterinary medicine and provided funds for building of a veterinary teaching hospital.

 Today, the VMTH generates approximately $7.5 million annually, or 75% of the facility's operating budget, from clinical services offered to client animals brought in for diagnosis and treatment.
 Among notable patients of the hospital has been Ch.
 Clussexx Three D Grinchy Glee (a/k/a Stump), the 2009 Westminster Kennel Club Dog Show winner (Stump was referred to VMTH in January 2006 with multiple bacterial infections and spent 13 days there).

 The hospital also benefits from state appropriations to the CVM for faculty salaries, utilities, grounds maintenance, building maintenance and other infrastructure maintenance costs.

 In recent years, the hospital has served animals referred from approximately 2,500 veterinarians in 164 of Texas's 254 counties and 31 of the 50 United States.